The History of Cooling Tower Treatment

 The hypochlorite ion (OCl–) is much less effective than hypochlorous acid as a killing agent.

-This was largely not a problem back in the middle of the last century, when the common cooling tower treatment chemistry consisted of sulfuric acid feed for scale control and sodium dichromate use for corrosion control.
-These programs were straightforward to control, with pH typically maintained within a 6.0–6.5 range.
-However, issues related to hexavalent chromium toxicity, which emerged in the 1970s and 80s, led to the abandonment of that treatment method for all open cooling water and most closed cooling water systems.
-In most cases, the replacement programs were based on a core chemistry of inorganic and organic phosphates (phosphonates), which typically operate at a pH range of approximately 8.0–8.5.
+This was largely not a problem in the middle of the last century, when cooling tower treatment commonly consisted of sulfuric acid for scale control and sodium dichromate for corrosion control.
+These programs offered straightforward control, with pH typically maintained within a 6.0–6.5 range.
+However, issues related to hexavalent chromium toxicity, emerged in the 1970s and 80s.
+They led to the abandonment of this treatment method for all open cooling water and most closed cooling water systems.
+In most cases, the replacement programs were based on a core chemistry of inorganic and organic phosphates (phosphonates) typically operating at a pH range of approximately 8.0–8.5.
 Chlorine and industrial-grade bleach became much less effective in these more alkaline waters.

-A common replacement for many years has been bleach-activated bromine, which produces the analogous hypobromous acid (HOBr).
+Bleach-activated bromine provides an alternative option by producing the analogous hypobromous acid (HOBr).
 HOBr dissociates at a higher pH than HOCl and can be more effective in alkaline waters.
-Compounds like monochloramine (NH2Cl) (such as ChemTreat proprietary CL4515) and monobromamine (NH2Br) have also been developed.
-Although weaker than HOCl or HOBr, they are better at penetrating the slime produced by microbiological colonies and killing the underlying organisms.
+Compounds like monochloramine (NH2Cl) (such as ChemTreat proprietary SurfClean™ CL4515) and monobromamine (NH2Br) have also been developed.
+Although weaker than HOCl or HOBr, they penetrate the slime produced by microbiological colonies more efficiently, killing the underlying organisms.

-ChemTreat has also developed a new stabilized halogen chemistry that offers better contact properties of the biocide with improved killing efficiency.
-(A paper on this chemistry from a Midwestern utility was offered at the recent 39th Annual Electric Utility Chemistry Workshop.)
+ChemTreat has also developed a new stabilized halogen chemistry that offers better contact properties of the biocide, improving killing efficiency.
+(A Midwestern utility presented a paper on this chemistry at the recent 39th Annual Electric Utility Chemistry Workshop.)
 These programs can also be supplemented with nonoxidizing biocides that help offer a “one-two” punch against cooling system microbiological fouling.

 Please contact ChemTreat for assistance in designing a treatment program customized for your application.
 Like all other technologies, due diligence is necessary to determine the feasibility for utilizing methods.
 Always consult your equipment manuals and guides.